siavashalipour/SAPinViewController/README.md

 	- add custom image as background and gets blurred automatically
 	- hide alphabets
 	- change cancel button font/colour
+	- ###### NEW in 0.1.2:
+		- now you can have your logo on top as well
+		- now you can have rounded rect as well as circle type UI

 ## Usage
 ```swift